CAM-o-man/blinkOSweb/docs/Cloning.md

 ```
 $ repo sync -j JOBS
 ```
 JOBS represents the number of simultaneous jobs to run.
 This will vary depending on your system.
+`repo sync` will take quite some time, and requires at least 150 GiB of space.

 If you have problems with Repo, [troubleshoot here](https://source.android.com/setup/build/downloading).